 Conclusion

-In this blog post, you have seen the different benefits that Snowflake provides.
+In this blog post, you will see the different benefits that Snowflake provides.
 You have also learned how to use the Snowflake substring function.

 Share your experience of learning about Snowflake Substring!
 Let us know in the comments section below!